ziadtarekfa/Shortly/README.md

 # Shortly - Link Shortener Project
-Shortly is a web application built using Next.js that allows users to shorten long URLs, making them easier to share and manage.
+Shortly is a web application that enables users to shorten long URLs, making them easier to share and manage.
 This project is designed to provide a simple and user-friendly interface for creating and using shortened links.
 The application is built using  <h1>NextJs and Tailwind CSS.</h1>

 ## Live Demo